On This Page

 Work showing a satisfactory achievement on all objectives of the subject.

 Work showing an unsatisfactory achievement on one or more objectives of the subject.

 Important note: Some subjects award only a Pass or Fail and a grade or mark will not be provided.

 - As a Exchange student, you will receive your UTS academic transcripts through your home institution.
-At the end of each semester, UTS International sends two academic transcripts to the international office at your home university.
+At the end of each session, UTS International sends two academic transcripts to the international office at your home university.

 - As a Study Abroad student, one original transcript is sent to your home address.
 Upon request, an official copy of the transcript can also be sent to your home institution for credit transfer processing.
 Your home institution will determine how credit will be transferred.
 Students who successfully complete the UTS Study Abroad program are also issued with a Certificate of Completion.
 This is issued with your academic transcripts from UTS.